Clerk’s Office

 Members of the public, including corporations, may submit complaints to the Investigator relating to compliance with the Act or the Municipal Procedure Bylaw for meetings or part of meetings that are closed to the public.
 All complaints will be treated as confidential at all times.

-Delegations to Council
+Delegations to Council or Committees

 Volunteer Boards and Committees